arriellie/word-replacer/README.md

 - Replace words on any webpage with custom rules
 - Smart capitalization handling
-- Easy-to-use options page for managing rules
+- Easy-to-use popup interface for managing rules
 - Works across all websites
 - Persistent storage of rules